-As a Party to the United Nations Framework Convention on Climate Change (UNFCCC), the Kyoto Protocol and the Paris Agreement, Australia has made commitments to:
+As a Party to the United Nations Framework Convention on Climate Change (UNFCCC), and the Paris Agreement, Australia has made commitments to:

 - reduce its greenhouse gas emissions

 - track progress towards those commitments

 - report each year on Australia’s greenhouse gas emissions

 Our department publishes a series of comprehensive reports and databases that estimate, and account for, Australia’s greenhouse gas emissions from 1990 onwards.
 Together these products comprise the National Greenhouse Accounts.

 - fulfil Australia’s international greenhouse gas inventory reporting commitments

 - provide the official basis for tracking progress towards, and assessing compliance with, Australia’s emission reduction commitments

 - support the design, implementation and evaluation of domestic emission reduction policies

 See the National Greenhouse Accounts data in this interactive online database.
 You can query the data through a search function and create customised data tables and charts.